 Aurora’s objectives for the Michelin Project are to expand its existing uranium resources in the region through a multi-year exploration program.
 The Michelin deposit is the cornerstone to any development decision, therefore continued exploration will target increasing uranium resources within a 10km radius of the Michelin deposit using geological, geophysical, and geochemical methods.
 Aurora plans to develop these resources through a long-life mining and milling operation, subject to economic viability, regulatory, and community approvals.

-The Project is located on lands that fall under the jurisdiction of the Nunatsiavut and NL provincial governments.
+The Project is located on lands that fall under the jurisdiction of both the Nunatsiavut Government and NL Provincial Government.
 Both governments are currently supportive of uranium exploration in Labrador.
 Aurora has consulted regularly with local governments and residents on its plans and activities in Labrador.